-In the third quarter 2019 Tradedoubler finalised an arms-length re-negotiation regarding its current loan agreement with the Company's principal owner Reworld Media S.A.
-The Company has increased its current facility with Reworld Media S.A from SEK 40 M to a total of SEK 138 M (EUR 13.45 M) to repay the Company's SEK 71 M loan to a Swedish credit institution.
+In the third quarter 2019 Tradedoubler finalized an arms-length re-negotiation regarding its current loan agreement with the Company's principal owner Reworld Media S.A.
+The Company has increased its current facility with Reworld Media S.A from SEK 40 M to a total of SEK 138 M (EUR 13.45 M) in order to repay the Company's SEK 71 M loan to a Swedish credit institution.

-The facility with Reworld Media S.A. is on market terms, and the majority of the facility has a maturity in 2026 with an fixed interest rate between 3 and 4 per cent.
-The loan has an amortisation structure where arround SEK 12 M will be amortised each year until 2024, where SEK 6,4 M will be amortised.
-The remaining loan will be repayed during 2025 and 2026.
-During 2020, Tradedoubler amortised SEK 12,6 M, and SEK 12,2 M will be amortised during 2021, and is therefore classified as short-term debt.
-The rest of the loan, adjusted for periodised arrangement fees, SEK 106.2 M, is classified as long-term debt.
+"The facility with Reworld Media S.A. is on market terms, and the majority of the facility has a maturity in 2026 with an fixed interest rate between 3 and 4 per cent.
+The loan has an amortisation structure where around SEK 12 million will be amortized each year until 2024, where 6,4 MSEK will be amortized.
+The remaining loan will be repaid during 2025 and 2026.
+During 2021, Tradedoubler made an extra amortization outside the amortization structure which resulted in a total amortization of SEK 28,6 M for the year.
+During 2022, SEK 12,4 M will be amortized and is therefore classified as short-term debt.
+The rest of the loan, adjusted for periodised arrangement fees, SEK 80,2 M, is classified as long-term debt.
 The loan contains one covenant which means that the loan will fall due in the event of a change in control of the company.